 The long-term answer is to have hard-alloy valve seat inserts installed, or even an exchange head fitted.

-1. Use a proprietary branded additive
+1. Use an additive

-In normal or moderately hard road use the valve seat protection afforded by these additives is perfectly satisfactory, and engine life will be just as good as with leaded petrol.
+- In normal or moderately hard road use the valve seat protection afforded by these additives is perfectly satisfactory, and engine life will be just as good as with leaded petrol.

-Take care, as mixing and dose-rates can be quite difficult to get right in small amounts.
+- Take care, as mixing and dose-rates can be quite difficult to get right in small amounts.
 Once you've chosen an additive stay with that brand rather than swapping between products.

 2. See what happens on unleaded only

-Not completely daft, in that driven reasonably for limited mileages, the valve clearances will not be taken up between services, so with moderate care no harm should result.
+- Not completely daft, in that driven reasonably for limited mileages, the valve clearances will not be taken up between services, so with moderate care no harm should result.

-Look out for loss of compression or reduced valve clearances, in which case you must take action right away.
+- Look out for loss of compression or reduced valve clearances, in which case you must take action right away.

-3. Continue using leaded 4 star
+3. Continue using leaded four-star

-It makes no sense to drive long distances to buy leaded, or to mix it with additised fuels if it's hard to find.
+- It makes no sense to drive long distances to buy leaded, or to mix it with additised fuels if it's hard to find.

-There are strict and sensible regulations controlling the storage of petrol: it may only be kept in the vehicle's normal petrol tank or as a few litres in approved spare cans.
+- There are strict and sensible regulations controlling the storage of petrol: it may only be kept in the vehicle's normal petrol tank or as a few litres in approved spare cans.

-The Federation of British Historic Vehicle Clubs has tested and endorsed a number of 'valve seat recession (VSR)' additives.
+- The Federation of British Historic Vehicle Clubs has tested and endorsed a number of 'valve seat recession (VSR)' additives.

-Why lead was used
+Why was lead used?

-Lead allowed the development of higher 'octane number' fuel (the higher the number, the greater the resistance of the fuel to uncontrolled burning in the engine, or 'detonation'), and was also discovered, later, to have the property of protecting valve seats from wear.
+- Lead allowed the development of higher 'octane number' fuel (the higher the number, the greater the resistance of the fuel to uncontrolled burning in the engine, or 'detonation'), and was also discovered, later, to have the property of protecting valve seats from wear.

-Leaded fuel was withdrawn because lead is a cumulative toxin, found to affect human health adversely.
+- Leaded fuel was withdrawn because lead is a cumulative toxin, found to affect human health adversely.
 Modern refining methods can provide the necessary fuel quality (octane) without added lead.